ad-6/Emb_activity/README.md

 ![ON](simulation/SYSTEMON.png)

 ## In Action
-## OFF, when neither driver is seated not heater is on
+## OFF, when neither driver is seated nor heater is switched on

 ![OFF](simulation/SYSTEMOFF.png)

-## OFF, when driver is seated but not heater is on
+## OFF, when driver is seated but heater is not switched on

 ![OFF](simulation/SYSTEMOFF1.png)

-## OFF, when driver is not seated but heater is on
+## OFF, when driver is not seated but heater is switched on

 ![OFF](simulation/SYSTEMOFF2.png)